 This article is the sole opinion of the author and does not constitute professional financial advice.

-The GSR is calculated by dividing the international gold sport price by the international silver spot price.
+The GSR is calculated by dividing the international gold spot price by the international silver spot price.

 The relative relationship of gold vs silver in these countries was typically driven by physical demand and supply forces.

 As noted by Michael Maloney in his 2015 book, “Guide To Investing in Gold and Silver”: “In China, during the Ming Dynasty, for instance, the exchange rate was 4 ounces of silver to 1 ounce of gold, and in ancient Egypt silver had the same value as gold.”